Emanem/nv-pwr-ctrl/README.md

                     'wavg'     - Weights averages and smooths transitions 'gpu_temp' - Reactive based on GPU temperature alone Default is 'gpu_temp'
+-w, --max-mwatt     Specifies a maximum power limit (in mW) without dynamically adjust it
     --report-max    On exit prints how many seconds the fan speed has been above max speed
 -m, --min-limit     Sets minimum percentage limit as a low threshold of how much the